What does it take to run a successful content marketing campaign in Singapore?

 Now go on social media and dig through posts that perform well and drive the most conversions and engagements.
 Do the same thing on your website.
 Find out which posts drove the most traffic, had the highest bounce rates, had the most conversations, enjoyed the highest number of shares, and so on.
 This should help you gauge which content performs best and which ones are blatantly horrible.

-Use social media polls, on-site surveys, and emails to collect answers on pressing questions.
+Use social media polls, on-site surveys, and emails to collect answers to pressing questions.
 You can combine this effort with social listening.
 Use social listening tools such as Mention, Hootsuite, and Keyhole.
 Find out what your customers are talking about or think about your brand.
 What industry challenges are they facing, or what do they wish would have been done differently?

 At the same time, you want to use these questions to identify all the areas where you’re falling short.
 What needs aren’t you meeting or addressing?